serkonda7/v-coding-challenges/README.md

 ![CI][ci-master]

-Coding challenges from the [SoloLearn app][sololearn] implemented in V.
+This repo contains the coding challenges from the [SoloLearn app][sololearn] implemented in V.
+It can help V newcomers by providing lots of short and straightforward code pieces.

-> Not complete yet, more will follow soon!
+> The challenges are far from complete, more will follow soon!

 ## License